pedro-profile/pedro-profile/README.md

 </b>

-If you need any of the skills i currently master, you can count on me even as a freelancer.
+If you need any of the skills I currently master, you can count on me even as a freelancer.

 <h2 align="center">What is it I currently master you ask?</h2>